 Only after the Veteran has approved the song does Warrior Songs seek out musicians to record the song in the studio.
 The Veteran is provided a list of musicians who have volunteered to donate their time bringing the song to life in the Studio.
 Some Veterans pick specific bands, singers, or musicians, while other times they simply suggest a genre or feeling they’d like the song to have.
 Sometimes the Veteran is involved in the studio process, as was the case with “Warrior Wings”- Women at War: Warrior Songs Vol. 2.
 Other times they are not involved in the recording process at all.
 Warrior Songs covers the cost of the recording, mixing, and mastering as well as any required studio musicians.
 Once the draft of a studio version is available, the Veteran is given the opportunity to approve or reject the studio version of their song.

 If the Veteran approves the studio version of the song, Warrior Songs adds the song to an upcoming compilation CD.
 Currently, Warrior Songs releases a new compilation every other year on even years.
-“The Last Thing We Ever Do: Warrior Songs Vol. 3” will cover Vietnam Veterans and is slated for a November 2020 release.
+“The Last Thing We Ever Do: Warrior Songs Vol. 3” will cover Vietnam Veterans and will release August 8th, 2021.
 Volume 4 will explore the stories of Veterans who are also people of color, songwriters for this CD must be a person of color.
 Volume 5 is slated to be about caregivers, family, and support personnel.
-Volume 6 will be open to all combat veterans.
+A full list of planned volumes is available to review here.